jaywhj/mkdocs-recently-updated-docs/README.md

 ## Configure article cover

-Use the field `cover` in Front Matter to specify the article cover, which supports URL paths and local file paths, for example:
+Use the field `cover` in Front Matter to specify the article cover (supports URL paths and local file paths):

 ```yaml
 ---